Migrating from RPG Maker MV to MZ Thoughts, Dev Log

 I have experienced considerable speed increases on my Windows and Mac builds when testing with my computers.

 My game does not use ‘Effekseer‘ animation.
-From my experience, Effekseer animation does not work well with slower computers and mobile devices.
+From my experience, Effekseer energy does not work well with slower computers and mobile devices.
 RPG Maker MV utilizes sprite sheets for animation.

 “Effekseer is a tool that allows easy creation of beautiful particle effects for games and movies.” (https://effekseer.github.io/en/)

-The poor performance seen in animation is not an issue if you are working with a game that was originally made with RPG Maker MV and ported to RPG Maker MZ.
-My game was originally on RPG Maker MV and now is updated with RPG Maker MZ so I didn’t see an animation performance decrease.
+The poor performance in animation is not an issue if you are working with a game initially made with RPG Maker MV and ported to RPG Maker MZ.
+My game was originally on RPG Maker MV and now is updated with RPG Maker MZ, so I didn’t see an animation performance decrease.

 2) You can open an MZ project in MV pretty easily